Many or all companies we feature compensate us. Compensation and editorial

 • Retirement costs: Ramsey advises saving for retirement ahead of time.
 If you opt for a HELOC or home equity loan instead, he explains, you could be in debt for the rest of your life.

-• Debt consolidation: As a proponent of living debt-free, Ramsey’s advice about using a HELOC or home equity loan for debt consolidation follows suit.
+• Debt consolidation: As a proponent of living debt-free, his advice about using a HELOC or home equity loan for debt consolidation follows suit.
 He says the goal is to eliminate debt, not add more—regardless of the potential savings from a lower interest rate.

 • Emergencies: Ramsey advises saving a separate emergency fund for unforeseen expenses.
 He does not advocate using a HELOC or home equity loan in emergencies.